Last Updated: November 03, 2023

 Pre-requisites

-- Candidates should ensure that they meet all requirements based on environment and equipment.
+- Candidates should meet all the environmental and equipment requirements.

 - Test-takers' should keep their identification documents ready.
 It is preferred that test-takers provide their passport details as primary ID.